unioslo/tsd-file-api/doc/resumable-uploads.md

 ### Clients

 Client are expected to split files into chunks, and upload each one as a separate request, _in order_.
-Since the server will return information about chunk size, and the last chunk sequence number, the client does not have to keep state if and when a resumable file upload fails.
+Since the server will return information about chunks, the client does not have to keep state if and when a resumable file upload fails, but it can if it wants to, since each request return enough information to resume the upload in the event of failure.

-If a resumable upload fails, the client can, before initiating a new resumable request for a file, ask the server whether there is a resumable for the given file.
+If a resumable upload fails and the client has lost track of the upload id, the client can, before initiating a new resumable request for a file, ask the server whether there is a resumable for the given file.
 If so, it will recieve the chunk size and sequence numner, and the UUID which identifies the upload.
 Using this, the given file upload can be resumed.
 The client chunks the file, seeks to the relevant part, and continues the upload.

 When uploading the last chunk, the client must explicitly indicate that it is the last part of the sequence.